ruc-datalab/PASTA/README.md

 Note that you need to modify the paths in the `.json` file to your own paths.

 ### Run SEM-TAB-FACTS
 Following [LKA](https://aclanthology.org/2022.coling-1.120.pdf), we also use the trained model on the TabFact to initialize the training of SEM-TAB-FACTS.
-Therefore, You need to train on the TabFact dataset to get the checkpoint, or you can directly download the checkpoint we provide and put it under `save_checkpoints`.
+Therefore, You need to train on the TabFact dataset to get the checkpoint, or you can directly download the [checkpoint]() we provide and put it under `/save_checkpoints`.
 Then, fine-tune on the SEM-TAB-FACTS dataset with the following command.
 ```sh
 python src/run_finetune.py src/scripts/train_semtabfacts.json